IBM/aspera-cli/README.md

 It uses the same transfer service as Aspera on Cloud, called Aspera Transfer Service (ATS).
 Available ATS regions: [https://status.aspera.io](https://status.aspera.io)

 There are two possibilities to provide credentials.
-If you already have the endpoint, apikey and CRN, use the forst method.
-If you dont have credentials but have access to the IBM Cloud console, then use the second method.
+If you already have the endpoint, apikey and CRN, use the first method.
+If you don't have credentials but have access to the IBM Cloud console, then use the second method.

-## Using endpoint, apikey and Ressource Instance ID (CRN)
+## Using endpoint, apikey and Resource Instance ID (CRN)

 If you have those parameters already, then following options shall be provided: